-Christian Outreach in Action
+Christian Outreach in ActionChristian Outreach in Action

-COA serves more than 106,000 meals annually including breakfast and dinner.
+COA serves more than 124,000 meals annually including breakfast and dinner.
 Aside from the food, clients also appreciate the opportunity to meet and interact with the servers (volunteers), an interaction very different from the type you find on the streets.

+Clothing and groceries are distributed to those in need on Tuesdays and Thursdays.
 COA operates a men's transitional housing program in a small house adjacent to 515 East Third Street.
 Currently, there are five men in the program.
 The men, who generally come off the street, work at COA in exchange for free room and board, under a case plan, allowing them to build new skills and integrate back into society.

 I had the opportunity to see the amount of people the Staff at this Outreach Center touches this past Thanksgiving.
 The organization has a Director who is very supportive of all its programs and is assisted by a select few men who are rebuilding their lives.
 The organization has many volunteers from all churches that come together to accomplish one goasl; to care and to give hope to the homeless and the less fortunate.
 They offered a hot meal on Saturday and in addition they gave bags of groceries after the meal.
 It was great to see the young voklunteers from churches like Bethany Lutheran assisting their parents with the grocery distribution.
 COA is a great place to volunteer.
 They feed over 106,000 meals yearly and I am amazed at the amount of people who use the Food bank and the clothing distribution on a weekly basis.
 KUDOS to the team at COA for a job well done.
 Keep up the great work!
 The Christmas Party on December 18, 2010 will be another event that I will be present.

 Previously Flagged and Approved

 (November 30, 2010)